 The last time the ’20s rolled around, jazz, flappers, and Al Capone were a thing.
 It was a century ago, but each still serves as an iconic visual that tells the story of a time of musical fluidity, fabulousness and fear, respectively.
 It was a decade that started with Prohibition and ended with The Great Depression.

-It’s the 2020s — and if one thing is clear, it’s that it’s no longer all about the written word.
+Well, we’re deep into the 20s now — and if one thing is clear, it’s that it’s no longer all about the written word.
 In the era of iPhones, social media, VR and AR, marketers must perpetually explore new ways to keep people’s attention.
 Show, don’t tell, is more popular than ever.

 But, fear not writers.
 The good news is that these visual devices and evolving storytelling methods don’t just write themselves.
 Writers will always be needed on an essential level to digest, filter and translate information to hook audiences in a compelling fashion.